-As regards to the Sub-Fund, the manager has not entered into any soft dollar commission arrangements during the year.
+As regards to the sub-fund, the manager has not entered into any soft dollar commission arrangements during the year/period.

-15. Possible impact of new standards issued but not yet effective for the year ended 31 December 2022
+15. Possible impact of new standards issued but not yet effective for the year ended 31 December 2018

-Up to the date of issue of these financial statements, the IASB has issued a number of amendments and new standards, which are not yet effective for the year ended 31 December 2022, and which have not been adopted in these financial statements.
-These include the following which may be relevant to the Sub-Fund.
+Up to the date of issue of these financial statements, the IASB has issued a few amendments and new standards which are not yet effective for the year ended 31 December 2018, and which have not been adopted in these financial statements.